jdrsajonia/snake-game/README.md

     python controller.py

-If you dont want to contaminate your system with dependencies, run follow commands below:
+If you dont want to contaminate your system with dependencies (if you are Windows user) run follow commands below:

     python -m venv env
     env/Scripts/activate
     pip install pynput
     python controller.py
+Maybe i could do a .bat or .sh run executable to do this automatically

 DEFAULT CONTROLS!: